ChaunceyKiwi/CMPT300-Assignment/Assignment3/documentation.md

 ## PCB Table
 - PCB table is an array of PCB pointer
-- Used to achieve higher efficiency to get a PCB from PID
+- Used to achieve higher time efficiency to get a PCB from PID
-- Trade-off between increasing space complexity and decreasing time complexity
+- Trade-off between increasing space efficiency and decreasing time efficiency

 ## Semaphore structure
 - int val: the value of the semaphores